-Encourage open dialogue and make yourself available to talk to your team on a one-on-one basis or in frequent – ideally weekly - meetings.
-Make sure everyone knows about changes in the business that affect them; so they don’t have to worry about things that they overhear.
+Encourage open dialogue and make yourself available to talk to your team on a one-on-one basis or infrequent – ideally weekly - meetings.
+Ensure everyone knows about changes in the business that affect them; so they don’t have to worry about things that they overhear.

 Clearly state your Expectations